 For several days of travel, travelers can use Euroline Swizterland buses.
 The availability is irregular with only a few buses popping up during the week.

 Most buses between Porto and Lisbon are modern, with plenty of legroom, reclining seats, an onboard toilet, and free WiFi.
 Some buses may allow pets while some may not.
 For those that do, guide dogs can travel for free, but other pets incur a fee.
 The pets should also be in pet containers and have relevant documents.

 Most buses have a general luggage restriction of two suitcases for each passenger, weighing 25 kg at most.
 Travelers can also carry hand luggage and store it in the overhead compartments.
 For those with bikes and wheelchairs, foldable ones are acceptable.
 People with disabilities that use unfoldable wheelchairs should confirm the availability of wheelchair space onboard before booking.

-When departing from Porto, you have various bus station options to start your route from including Porto, Campo 24 de Agosto, Porto, Parque das Camélias Terminal rodoviário and Porto, Boavista-casa da Música.
-When arriving in Lisbon, you can end your journey in bus stations like Lisbon, Gare Rodoviaria Sete Rios, Lisbon, Av.
+When departing from Porto, you have various bus station options to start your trip from including Porto, R. De 5 de Outubro (Boavista-casa da Música), Porto and Porto (Campanhã).
+When arriving in Lisbon, you can end your route in bus stations like Lisbon, Gare Rodoviaria Sete Rios, Lisbon, Av.
 João XXI / Pç.
 Londres and Lisbon, Avenida da Liberdade (Monumento aos Mortos da Grande Guerra).